City of El-Fayoum Travel Guide

 - The location of the Pyramid of EL Lahun

-The pyramid of Lahun was built by King Senusret II near the water dam he built near the city of Lahun, 22 kilometers to the South of the modern city of Fayoum.
+King Senusret II built the pyramid of Lahun near the water dam he built near the city of Lahun, 22 kilometers South of the modern town of Fayoum.

-- The history and the description of Pyramid of Lahun
+- The history and description of the Pyramid of Lahun

 Madinat Madi